jcfrei/Heston/README.md

 # Heston Option Pricing Calibration

 Heston1993KahlJaeckelLordRev3 is the Heston option pricing function based on the implementation by Christian Kahl, Peter Jäckel and Roger Lord.
-The standard Heston formula exhibits a high numerical instability of the integral which is remedied in this implementa which is remedied in this implementation.
+The standard Heston formula exhibits a high numerical instability of the integral which is remedied in this implementation.

 This function works for plain vanilla put and call options and also implements an automatic estimation of the optimal alpha required for the integrand.
 A user generated alpha can also be used as an optional last argument.